stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/14_detection_binding.md

 layout: doc_chapter
 subheadline: "Combining single trace detections to seismic events."
 description: "Combining single trace detections to seismic events."
 teaser: "The result of a STA/LTA detection run are signals detected on single traces related to the channel of a seismic station.
-Detection binding is used to combine these single trace detections to events using temporal constraints."
+Detection binding combines these single trace detections to events using temporal and spatial constraints."
 image_dir: tut_sbe/detection_binding

 namespace: tut_sbe_detection_binding